garfix/nligems/doc/features/semantic analysis.md

 (example from Androutsopoulos)

-## Proper Nouns: Named Entity Recognition (NER)

-How to tell proper nouns (names) apart?
-Which words form a name?
-Which words go together to form a name.
-Names are not in the lexicon.

-## Pronouns: Anaphora

-Pronouns (he, she, it, that) are the variables of natural language.
-They refer to ever changing things.
-The system needs to keep track of recent subjects in the discourse, and link the pronoun to the subject.

-A pronoun may refer to an entity in the same sentence, to an entity in a recent previous sentence, or to an implicit entity.

-Data sources:

-* a discourse model

 ## Determiners: Quantifier Scoping

 In a sentence, a noun phase (NP) is about things.
 It may contain a determiner phrase (DP).
 This DP specifies the things.
 A quantifier phrase (QP) is a special form of DP.
 It determines the quantity of the NP; the number of things.
 The NP many be "many", "few", "3", "more than 3", "all", "some" or "none".